 The time limit for Uppsala – Trondheim – Uppsala is 125 hours.
-This means you will have to be back in Uppsala by 12:00 on Thursday at the latest.
-The earliest you are allowed to return to Uppsala is on Monday at 02:00.
-See the controls page for when the controls along the route open and close.
+This means you will have to be back in Uppsala by 12:00 on Thursday at the latest if starting 07:00 on Saturday.

 As usual, you are responsible for your own transport home if you drop out.
 If you do, please contact us as soon as possible.
 There are buses and trains with some possibilities to bring on a bike along large portions of the route.